Are you going to a large disciplinary conference?

 On the other hand, Congress is an opportunity to meet up with other people who are equally passionate about ideas and who don’t think it is crazy to stay up until 3 a.m. talking about Deleuze (or whatever it is you would love to stay up until 3 a.m. talking about).

-You can’t say a lot in a 15 to 20 minute conference presentation.
+You can’t say a lot in a 15-20 minute conference presentation.
 And this worries a lot of people, especially if you think that the point is to show the audience what a brilliant academic you are.

-In reality, your goal is to connect with the people in the room who would love to join you for dinner/beer/wine/coffee to talk for much longer than 15 minutes about your research.
+In reality, your goal is to connect with the people in the room who would love to talk for much longer than 15 minutes about your research later over dinner/beer/wine/coffee.

 Focus on your findings, your insights, your theoretical musings.
 What is it about your research that you’d like people to know?
 Talk about that.